elastic/kibana/x-pack/plugins/embeddable_enhanced/public/drilldowns/url_drilldown/README.md

 URL drilldown has 3 sources for variables:

 - Global static variables like, for example, `kibanaUrl`.
 Such variables won’t change depending on a place where url drilldown is used.
 - Context variables are dynamic and different depending on where drilldown is created and used.
-For example:
 - Event variables depend on a trigger context.
 These variables are dynamically extracted from the action context when drilldown is executed.

+Difference between `event` and `context` variables, is that real `context` variables are available during drilldown creation (e.g. embeddable panel), but `event` variables mapped from trigger context.
+Since there is no trigger context during drilldown creation, we have to provide some _mock_ variables for validating and previewing the URL.

 In current implementation url drilldown has to be used inside the embeddable and with `ValueClickTrigger` or `RangeSelectTrigger`.